Research-IT-Swiss-TPH/redcap-pdf-injector/README.md

 v1.2.8  | Fix rendering of '@' without action tags.
 v1.3.0  | New Feature: Render Injections automatically by field type.
 Enumerations are now supported and do not need to be retrieved manually through @CALCTEXT anymore. v1.3.1  | Minor fix for live filters.
-Reset filters correctly when multiple where selected.
+Reset filters correctly when multiple where selected. v1.3.2  | Fix module page checks, so that Javascript is loaded correctly. v1.3.3  | Support Render of field validation formats (dates).

 ## Author
 Ekin Tertemiz